 Designated Hero: Peter, Quagmire and Joe.
 The trio are seen as the heroes of the story despite their rather hypocritical morals centered around this episode (Peter abuses Meg in very similar mannerisms as Jeff to Brenda; Quagmire, of course, is an unrepentant sex offender; and Joe does absolutely NOTHING he SHOULD be doing to help stop Brenda's abuse).
 See Unintentionally Unsympathetic for more details (mostly for the latter two characters).

-- Moment Of Awesome: Quagmire surviving getting strangled (as he's sexually asphyxiated himself so much that it doesn't bother him anymore) by Jeff, then running down the bastard with his car and slamming him into a tree.
+Moment of Awesome: As much of a Flat Character as Jeff is and how wrong so much of the information on Domestic Abuse is in this episode, it's immensely satisfying to see Quagmire both surviving getting strangled (as he's sexually asphyxiated himself so much that it doesn't bother him anymore) by Jeff, then running down the bastard with his car and slamming him into a tree.

 They Wasted a Perfectly Good Plot: Why does Brenda show undying loyalty to her abusive husband?
 What did she see in Jeff that made her fall for him in the first place?
 Does Jeff abuse Brenda because he himself was abused?
 Does Quagmire feel any remorse for objectifying women for years now that he sees it happening to his own sister?
 Will killing Jeff solve all of Brenda's problems, or will she just move onto someone just as bad?
 We'll never know, because nothing interests the writers of this episode beyond "abuse is bad."